 2.5 The following tables can be referred to when determining the type of Permission required for a proposed event.
-It should be noted that the CAA will not issue an Article 86 or SERA Permission for any event over MOD Occupied Property17 or for any event over civilian land where the only participants are military registered aircraft.
+It should be noted that the CAA will not issue an Article 86 or SERA Permission for any event over MOD Occupied Property19 or for any event over civilian land where the only participants are military registered aircraft.

-Events Over Civilian Land Type of Event Advertised and open to the public Not advertised and private Applicable Permission Article 86 Permission SERA Permission Permission in place Yes No Yes No Registration of aircraft Mil Reg Civ Reg Mil Reg Civ Reg Mil Reg Civ Reg Mil Reg Civ Reg Permitted Activity Display Flying Role Demo Flypast (Mil) Display Flying Flypast Role Demo Flypast (Mil) None 18 (regardless of height) As per Permission As per Permission Role Demo Flypast (Mil) In accordance with ANO/SERA Regulation (most restrictive of) CAP 403 RA 2335 CAP 403 RA 2335 N/A CAP 403 RA 2335 CAP 403 RA 2335 ANO/SERA
+Events Over Civilian Land Type of Event Advertised and open to the public Not advertised and private Applicable Permission Article 86 Permission SERA Permission Permission in place Yes No Yes No Registration of aircraft Mil Civ Mil Civ Mil Civ Mil Civ Permitted Activity Display Flying Role Demo Flypast (Mil) Display Flying Flypast Role Demo Flypast (Mil) None 20 (regardless of height) As per Permission As per Permission Role Demo Flypast (Mil) In accordance with ANO/SERA Regulation (most restrictive of) CAP 403 RA 2335 CAP 403 RA 2335 N/A CAP 403 RA 2335 CAP 403 RA 2335 ANO/SERA

-17 The term 'over' MOD Occupied Property refers to Flying Display, Role Demonstration or Flypast activity conducted for personnel located within the boundaries of a MOD site even if the activity is conducted over civilian land or water.
+19 The term 'over' MOD Occupied Property refers to Flying Display, Role Demonstration or Flypast activity conducted for personnel located within the boundaries of a MOD site even if the activity is conducted over civilian land or water.

-18 Except when necessary for take-off or landing in accordance with the Rules of the Air
+20 Except when necessary for take-off or landing in accordance with the Rules of the Air

-Events Over MOD Occupied Property Military Regulated Registration of aircraft Milita ry Reg Civilian Reg Type of Event Flying Display Other Event Flying Display Other Event Permitted Activity Display Flying Role Demos Flypast (Mil) Role Demos Flypast (Mil) Display Flying Flypast As per the ANO/SERA Regulation (most restrictive of) RA 2335 RA 2335 RA 2335 CAP 403 ANO/SERA
+Events Over MOD Occupied Property Military Regulated Registration of aircraft Mili tary Civilian Type of Event Flying Display Other Event Flying Display Other Event Permitted Activity Display Flying Role Demos Flypast (Mil) Role Demos Flypast (Mil) Display Flying Flypast As per the ANO/SERA Regulation (most restrictive of) RA 2335 RA 2335 RA 2335 CAP 403 ANO/SERA